pinojs/pino/docs/API.md

     property name is logged objects.
   * `timestamp` (boolean|function): Enables or disables the inclusion of a timestamp in the log message.
-If a function is supplied, it must synchronously return a JSON string representation of the time, e.g. `"time":1493426328206 (which is the default).
+If a function is supplied, it must synchronously return a JSON string representation of the time, e.g. `,"time":1493426328206 (which is the default).
     If set to `false`, no timestamp will be included in the output.
-    See [stdTimeFunctions](#stdTimeFunctions) for more information.
+    See [stdTimeFunctions](#stdTimeFunctions) for a set of available functions for passing in as a value for this option.
 Caution: any sort of formatted time will significantly slow down Pino's performance.
   * `extreme` (boolean): Enables extreme mode, yields an additional 60% performance (from 250ms down to 100ms per 10000 ops).
 There are trade-off's should be understood before usage.
 See [Extreme mode explained](extreme.md).
 Default: `false`.